 Section 162(m) of the Internal Revenue Code places a limit of \$1 million on the amount of compensation that we may deduct in any year with respect to any one of our covered employees.
-For 2017, this limitation does not apply to compensation that meets the requirements under Section 162(m) for "qualifying performance-based" compensation.
-The Committee intends to structure compensation arrangements in a manner that will avoid the deduction limitations imposed by Section 162(m) if it is appropriate based on its assessment of the interests of the

-Company and its stockholders.
-The Committee believes that it is important and necessary that it retain the discretion to provide and revise compensation arrangements that may not qualify under Section 162(m) if such arrangements are in the best interests of our Company and our stockholders.
-The exemption from Section 162(m)'s deduction limit for performance-based compensation, however, has been repealed, effective for taxable years beginning after December 31, 2017, such that compensation paid to our covered executive officers in excess of \$1 million will not be deductible unless it qualifies for transition relief applicable to certain arrangements in place as of November 2, 2017.
+Prior to the enactment of the Tax Cuts and Jobs Act of 2017 (the "2017 Tax Act"), this limitation did not apply to compensation that met certain requirements for "qualifying performance-based" compensation.
+The Committee historically considered compensation arrangements in light of the deduction limitations imposed by Section 162(m) along with the interests of the Company and its stockholders.
+The 2017 Tax Act repealed the exemption from Section 162(m)'s deduction limit for performance-based compensation, effective for taxable years beginning after December 31, 2017.
+Accordingly, compensation paid to our covered executive officers in excess of \$1 million will not be deductible unless it qualifies for transition relief applicable to certain arrangements in place as of November 2, 2017.